-An Individual 401(k) is a retirement account suitable for self-employed persons and owner-only businesses that want to make substantial contributions toward their retirement.
+An individual 401(k) is a retirement account suitable for self-employed people and owner-only businesses that want to make substantial contributions toward their retirement.
 It has many of the same advantages as a regular 401(k) plan, but without the hassle of annual filings.

 This popular employer-sponsored retirement plan permits a higher level of salary deferrals by employees than other retirement plans.
-Of course, contributions are tax-deductible and earnings grow tax-deferred.
+Contributions are tax-deductible and earnings grow tax-deferred.
 Unlike a SEP or SIMPLE IRA, this account requires certain administrative services and annual filings.

 Profit Sharing Plan

 A profit sharing plan is a popular choice for employers because it allows them to make a contribution that is spread among plan participants.
 Features such as delayed vesting and stricter eligibility requirements provide more control over your plan.